CartoDB/turbo-carto/README.md

 ```

 See that in this case the last value is the default value, and if the number of values is equal to the number of filters
-it won't have a default value, like in (see [examples/readme/example-2.css](./examples/readme/example-2.css)):
+it won't have a default value, like in:

 ```css
 #selector {